alfonsogober/knearest/README.md

 #### `Machine.guess([String prop], [Object data])`
 Guess the value of `prop` on `data`, based on the nodes supplied to the constructor.
 Depending on the size of the dataset, this may take some time.

+#### `Machine.setNode([Object obj])`
+Add a single training node.
+Use this to add training data outside of the `nodes` option in the constructor.

+#### `Machine.setNodes([String url]|[Array nodes])``
+Add multiple training nodes.
+Use this to add training data outside of the `nodes` option in the constructor.
+Accepts either:
+  * A String url for directly downloading from API endpoints.
+Note that all data will be validated against the schema in `options.props`.
+  * an Array of nodes to add to the db.
+Again, all data will be validated against `options.props` to enforce data integrity.

 ### Events

 `knearest` is an Event Emitter, so you can use the standard `.on(event, callback)` method to listen for emitted data.